akeneo/pim-api-docs/content/guides/print-connection/step0-who-is-your-app-intended-for.md

 ## Julia's needs

-* An **easy to follow configuration process** to configure the App.
+Let's already address 2 different Julia needs:
+1. The need to create a complete print catalog from PIM information.
+2. The ability to create a PDF, a product brochure, a paper label or flyers on demand from one or more PIM products.

+So she needs:

-* An **easy to follow process** to import automatically her PIM data into your Syndication solution.
+* An **easy to follow process** to define what PIM data will be managed by your Print solution.

-* An **easy to follow strategy** to define the periodicity of these automatic imports.

-* A **friendly UI** to trigger manually the App if needed (full or partial imports on demand)

-* A **friendly UI** to log all automatic and manual import processes and a notification system to be alerted when something goes wrong.
+* A **friendly App UI** to select and import PIM data into your Print solution.

+* A **complete documentation** on how to use your App.

 * A **complete and easy-to-read online documentation** to understand all the features of your App and how to use it.